element-hq/synapse/docs/usage/configuration/config_documentation.md

    Required if `enabled` is set to true.
 * `subject_claim`: Name of the claim containing a unique identifier for the user.
    Optional, defaults to `sub`.
+* `display_name_claim`: Name of the claim containing the display name for the user.
+Optional.
+   If provided, the display name will be set to the value of this claim upon first login.
 * `issuer`: The issuer to validate the "iss" claim against.
 Optional.
 If provided the "iss" claim will be required and validated for all JSON web tokens.
 * `audiences`: A list of audiences to validate the "aud" claim against.
 Optional.